 For all the glory Elliott deservedly gets, Ohio State had one of the best offensive lines in college football in 2015.
 They ranked seventh (of 128 programs) in Football Outsiders’ adjusted line yards and — of the running backs I have completed for Yards Created — have the best average Yards Blocked per attempt in the 2016 class.

 In the same vein, Elliott’s Yards Created per attempt numbers are lightyears above the 2016 class.
 How good are they?
-Here’s a breakdown of every running back I have completed so far (note: Kenyan Drake‘s sample was only 37 carries large):
+Here’s a breakdown of every running back I have completed so far:

 Excluding Kenyan Drake, Elliott’s 5.98 Yards Created per attempt is a full yard more than the next closest running back in the 2016 draft class.
 That speaks for itself about the breed of player Elliott is — even against the backdrop of this year’s average rookie running back class.

 And here are the Buckeyes’ formation type on Elliott’s rush attempts:

 Ohio State’s spread offense predicates on inside zone concepts that play perfectly to the tune of Elliott’s aggressive running style.

 Per NFLSavant, 37.4% of Dallas’ runs over the past two seasons went either up the middle or behind the left or right guard and the remaining 62.6% went off-tackle or off-end.

 While Elliott is accustomed to inside-zone at Ohio State, he created 7.63 yards per attempt on his charted outside runs.
 That is the best yards created per outside attempt in the class to-date.
 Elliott’s 5.98 yards created on his charted inside runs was also easily the best in the class.